v-ashrirao/microsoft-teams-emergency-operations-center/Wiki/SolutionOverview.md

     ![TEOC Login Page](./Images/LoginPage.png)

 2. On click of "Login" button, a pop up will open which will list all the required permissions that the app needs.
-If you're an IT admin, you can check the checkbox for "Consent on behalf of your organization" to grant the permissions for all users.
+If you're an Microsoft 365 admin, you can check the checkbox for "Consent on behalf of your organization" to grant the permissions for all users.

     ![TEOC App Permissions](./Images/AppPermissisons.png)